fluencelabs/cli/docs/commands/README.md

 ARGUMENTS
   DEAL-ADDRESS  Deal address
-  NEW-APP-CID   New worker CID for the deal
+  NEW-APP-CID   New app CID for the deal

 FLAGS
   -k, --privKey=<value>  !WARNING! for debug purposes only.
 Passing private keys through flags is unsecure